marvinisaac/by/src/dnd/solo/white-dragons-blood/to-gnomengarde.md

 - - -

-The kings called for a feast (of green bread and mushroom wine) to honor the adventurers and everyone is now cramped into the gnomes dining room.
+The kings called for a feast (of green bread and mushroom wine) to honor the adventurers.
+Everyone is now crammed into the gnomes dining room.

 ```
     KING KORBOZ